Get your Bearings

 Tourist safety shouldn’t come at the cost of a memorable and pleasant stay.
 Folks up-to-no-good can be found at any turn, yet millions of visitors land on Jamaica’s shores all year round without incident.

 This is not some theme park where every precaution will have been taken to ensure your safety.
-The island does get bad press for criminal activity in some places — doesn’t everywhere? — but any serious trouble or ‘street justice’ tends to be between locals or rival gangs (and the frequently bickering taxi drivers) so visitors are rarely affected.
+The island does get bad press for criminal activity in some places — doesn’t everywhere? — but any serious trouble or ‘street justice’ tends to be between locals, rival gangs, or frequently-bickering taxi drivers, so visitors are rarely affected.
 Even so, keep your peepers peeled.

 In reality, you’ve more chance of being bashed on the head by a falling breadfruit.